Member Home Contact Us Articles Quizzes Reviews Free Resources The Upswing Pros All Poker Training FAQ Logout

 Defending the Big Blind Multi-Way

 Multi-way pots are a different beast.
-On one hand, your pot odds are even greater because of the extra money in the pot, but on the other hand, it’s harder to realize your equity with multiple players in the pot.
+On one hand, your pot odds are even better because of the extra money in the pot, but on the other hand, it’s harder to realize your equity with multiple players in the pot.

 Despite the improved pot odds of multi-way pots, you need to be more picky about your defending hands by choosing ones that play well in multi-way pots.

-Tip 3: Be Wary of 4-Bet Shoves When 25-40BBs Deep
+Tip 3: Be Wary of 4-Bet Shoves With Middling Stacks (25–40bb)

-First, let’s talk about typical tournament stack sizes of around 25-40 big blinds.
-With these stacks, you want to 3-bet bluff with hands slightly worse than your flat hands in the same situation.
-Example:
+With these stacks, you want to 3-bet bluff with hands slightly worse than your call-worthy hands.

 Poker Tournament, 35BB Effective Stacks

-Hero is dealt two cards in the cutoff
+You are dealt two cards in the cutoff

 Middle Position opens to 2.2BB, Hero 3-bets to 6.2BB